 Our Story

-In 2014, at a major television network pilot table read, our founder, Azita Ghanizada, was informed she was considered white.
-A conflict for the show she was just cast in, as they needed to report their diversity hires and she was one of the few.
-Azita informed them she was from South/Central Asia, and could luckily be counted as Asian.
-But her Middle Eastern appearance did not look Asian at first glance, and Azita knew that there was a major blindspot in the hiring and inclusion of people from her part of the world.
-She immediately went home to research who could assist her with this, and quickly learned there were no organizations in Hollywood that specifically protected, serviced and advanced the interests of Middle Eastern North African (MENA) performers, and so MAAC was born.
+Refusing to accept this status quo, Azita took decisive action.
+She researched the lack of support for Middle Eastern North African (MENA) performers.
+She quickly realized that Hollywood lacked any organization dedicated to protecting, serving, and advancing their interests.
+This realization was the catalyst for the creation of MAAC. from South/Central Asia and could, luckily, be counted as Asian.
+But her Middle Eastern appearance did not look Asian at first glance, and Azita knew there was a major blind spot in the hiring and inclusion of people from her part of the world.
+She immediately went home to research who could assist her with this and quickly learned that there were no organizations in Hollywood that specifically protected, served, and advanced the interests of Middle Eastern North African (MENA) performers, so MAAC was born.

 MENA Arts Advocacy in the News